rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 Treat facing pages or pages on successive leaves in different languages or scripts as a single source of information.

 However, if the manifestation bears a cover or case issued with the resource that contains all the elements typically given on a title page and has more recent information than that provided on the title page, title sheet, or title card (e.g., a later edition statement and publication date), choose the cover as the preferred source of information.
-Make a note to indicate that the cover has been chosen as the preferred source (see [1.26.X.X](/DCRMR/books/title/Note-on-title/#1.26.X.X)).
+Make a note to indicate that the cover has been chosen as the preferred source (see [1.26.X.X](/DCRMR/title/Note-on-title/#1.26.X.X)).

 >Example:
->`Poetry of animated nature illustrated : a chaste, interesting and instructive present for juveniles. -- Second edition. -- Philadelphia : Published by Robert A. Smith, 1848`
+><CITE>Poetry of animated nature illustrated : a chaste, interesting and instructive present for juveniles. -- Second edition. -- Philadelphia : Published by Robert A. Smith, 1848</CITE>
->Note on title: `Title, edition statement, and imprint taken from printed wrapper.`
+>Note on title: <CITE>Title, edition statement, and imprint taken from printed wrapper.</CITE>
->Title page reads: `Poetry of animated nature illustrated.
+>Title page reads: <CITE>Poetry of animated nature illustrated.
 In a series of numbers.
-Philadelphia: Published by Robert A. Smith, 1846`
+Philadelphia: Published by Robert A. Smith, 1846</CITE>

 <a name="0.2.5.2">0.2.5.2</a> **Single-sheet resources.** If the manifestation consists of a single sheet, use as the preferred source of information the first of the following: